calcmogul/controls-engineering-in-frc/README.md

 Competition (FRC) students who know algebra and a bit of physics.
 As I learned the subject of control theory, I found that it wasn't particularly difficult, but very few resources exist outside of academia for learning it.
-This book is intended to rectify that situation by providing a lower the barrier to entry to the field.
+This book is intended to rectify that situation and provide a lower the barrier to entry to the field.

 This book reads a lot like a reference manual on control theory and related